skiadas/AppliedStatsCourse/notes/modeling_general.md

 Here are some basic examples of the above ideas.
 Our target variable is student GPA, we want to try to find a way to predict it.

-#### Constant
+#### Constant Model

 This is the simplest model we can try to fit.
-We have no predictor variables, so all we can do is predict a single number.
+We have no predictor variables, so all we can do is predict a single number:
+$$Y \sim \beta$$

-In terms of equations it might look like $Y \sim \beta$ where $\beta$ is the parameter.
+Where $\beta$ is the parameter.
 All we have to do to "fit" the model is to provide a constant value for the parameter.
 So we could for instance say $Y \sim 2.93$, meaning that we predict that the student's GPA is equal to $2.93$.

 The predicted values in this case are always equal to this constant value.
 The residuals are the differences $y - \beta$.